Voters Go To Polls Tuesday

 Wed, 11/02/2016 - 3:16pm

 Voters from Marshall County, South Dakota, and the nation will go to the polls next Tuesday for the general election.

-Polls will open at nine locations in Marshall County from 7 a.m.-7 p.m. on Tuesday.
+Polls will be open at nine locations in Marshall County from 7 a.m.-7 p.m.
 All voters will be required to present a photo ID to election officials or sign a personal affidavit when going to the polls.
 Absentee voting is allowed until 3 p.m. on election day.